 Head north along the Blue Ridge Parkway from Blowing Rock to view a cabin built sometime before 1840, a structure surviving from the very homesteads that early Blue Ridge settlers built.
 The Jesse Brown Cabin is accessible by following a 1/2 mile trail from Tomkins Knob Overlook at milepost 272.5 (for reference, Blowing Rock is at milpost 294).
 Two more beautiful historic cabins, albeit built later toward the end of the 1800s, are located further north in Doughton Park, at milepost 241.
 Brinegar Cabin is just along the Parkway, and features demonstrations and events.
 Caudill Family Homestead is found by hiking into Basin Cove.
 Camping is available at Doughton Park.

 For a more immersive experience in what life might have been like in the mountains when Fraser’s Ridge was settled, visit the Hickory Ridge Living History Museum in Boone.
 A set of historical cabins and buildings are staffed with interpreters in Revolutionary period clothing.
 Demonstrations of skills like hearth cooking, blacksmithing, and candlemaking offer insights into life of the time.
-On the second Sunday of October each year, Hickory Ridge hosts the Boone Heritage Festival, celebrating Appalachian heritage with 18th century living history demonstrations, craft vendors, music jam sessions, children’s activities, live music and storytelling.
 The grounds are right next to Horn in the West.

 Horn in the West Drama